-1. Best practices, policy papers, and lessons learnt are identified and disseminated by KICs through appropriate means (e.g. publications, online repositories, fact sheets, targeted workshops, etc.)

-2. The number of activities and results disseminated through Horizon Europe dissemination tools and channels
+- 1. Best practices, policy papers, and lessons learnt are identified and disseminated by KICs through appropriate means (e.g. publications, online repositories, fact sheets, targeted workshops, etc.), including the EIT Knowledge Centre. - 2.
+The number of activities and results disseminated through Horizon Europe dissemination tools and channels, in particular the Horizon Results Platform.

 The EIT has a key role in facilitating the dissemination of results and best practices from the EIT Community.
 To this end, the EIT will further develop its role as an institute able to identify, codify, and share good practices from its activities in a structured manner.
-It will also provide guidance and assistance on dissemination-related aspects, in particular when disseminating KIC results through EC dissemination tools (including the Horizon Results Platform) and facilitating a cross-KIC exchange.
-The EIT will also explore through participation in the DG RTD Working Group and collaboration within the framework of the EIT-KICs IP Working Group, on how the Council Recommendation on the guiding principles for knowledge valorisation that calls for cooperation between all R&I actors in order to maximise the creation of societal value from all knowledge assets generated by R&I can be implemented by the EIT.
+It will also provide guidance and assistance on dissemination-related aspects, in particular when disseminating KIC results through EC dissemination tools (in particular the Horizon Results Platform) and facilitating a cross-KIC exchange.

+The EIT will also explore through participation in the DG RTD Working Group and collaboration within the framework of the EIT-KICs IP Working Group and Innovation Panel on how the Council Recommendation on the guiding principles for knowledge valorisation that calls for cooperation between all R&I actors in order to maximise the creation of societal value from all knowledge assets generated by R&I can be implemented by the EIT.

-Actions [main activity] Indicator [KPI] Target Main outputs #19 Effective system for EIT Community to disseminate results Increased dissemination of results by EIT and KICs and uptake of the disseminated results EIT disseminates policy relevant results through its online Knowledge Centre EIT results available on Horizon Europe platforms to support dissemination of results both from and to KICs Regular update of the online Knowledge Centre EIT results published in EC dissemination tools Minutes of EIT-Community Dissemination WG
+Actions [main activity] Indicator [KPI] Target Main outputs #19 Effective system for EIT Community to disseminate results Increased dissemination of results by EIT and KICs and uptake of the disseminated results EIT disseminates policy relevant results through its online Knowledge Centre Uptake of services by EIT KICs of Horizon Europe dissemination tools, including the Horizon Results Booster Regular update of the online Knowledge Centre Annual reports submitted by EIT KICs on the identification, codification, sharing and dissemination activities, and the Horizon Results Platform EIT results available on the Horizon Results Platform to support dissemination of results Regular meetings of the EIT-Community Dissemination Working Group EIT contributes to EC WG to facilitate knowledge valorisation 15 results per EIT KIC per year published on the Horizon Results Platform Minutes of EIT-Community Dissemination WG Minutes of EIT KICs IP Working Group and Innovation Panel -- -- ---

-Aligned with EIT's Impact Framework
+&lt;sup>16 Aligned with EIT's Impact Framework